DevAndersen/csml/README.md

 In order to get C♯ML source files working, they need to be added as an "additional file".

+**Note:** As IDEs such as Visual Studio and Rider have yet to add syntax highlight for C♯ML, it is recommended that you add the following at the beginning of the source files:

+    <?xml version="1.0" encoding="utf-8" ?>

 [WORK IN PROGRESS]

 ## Code examples